mendix/docs/content/en/docs/howto/integration/use-the-external-database-connector.md

 ### 5 Save DML Query

-1. For DML queries, *Number of affected rows* will be displayed as a reponse.
+1. For DML queries, *Number of affected rows* will be displayed as a response.

 For example, `INSERT INTO classicmodels.productlines(productLine, requestedProductRequirement)VALUES({productLine}, {requestedProductRequirement})`